 This pet screening is the pet version of the tenant screening process.
 For a landlord to better understand the prospective tenant’s pet and gauge if they are a good fit for the property, a pet screening needs to be conducted.

-The goal is to understand the pet’s behaviors, health, temperament, and personality.
+The goal of pet screening is to understand a pet’s behavior, health, temperament, and personality.
 This can be done by the landlord themselves or by a third-party service.
-The entire process in general would require a questionnaire, health screening documentation, and most importantly, an in-person meeting.
+The entire pet screening process in general would require a questionnaire, health screening documentation, and most importantly, an in-person meeting.

 a brown cat, a black and white cat, and a white and a brown cat looking up at something